 You can then rub the clitoris.
 There are two main approaches here: up and down or in circles.
 Different women like different things, so try both and see which she likes best.
 Start slowly.

-Once you’ve nailed the movement you want to maintain a consistent and steady rhythm.
+Once you’ve found a movement she loved, maintain a consistent and steady rhythm.

 As she begins to moan or otherwise let you know that she’s into it, you might want to go a little faster and exert a little more pressure.